Hungary in the Eurovision Song Contest: 2010s

+2020s: Absence

 Hungary did not appear on the final list of participants for the contest, which was subsequently cancelled due to the COVID-19 pandemic; it has been absent from the contest since.
 MTVA stated that it would continue to organise A Dal to "support the valuable productions created by the talents of Hungarian pop music directly" instead of participating in the contest.
 The withdrawal came during a rise of anti-LGBTQ+ sentiment among the leadership of Hungary and MTVA; while no official reason for the withdrawal was given by the broadcaster, an inside source speaking with the website Index.hu speculated that the contest was considered "too gay" for MTVA to participate.

+At a forum in Győr in August 2025, when asked about Hungary's absence from the contest, the chairman of the Tisza Party, Péter Magyar, stated that if his party is able to form a government after the 2026 Hungarian parliamentary election, he would consider initiating the country's return to the event.
+In May 2026, Magyar, who had been elected prime minister after his party won the election, revealed during an interview on Austrian broadcaster ORF's news program Zeit im Bild that he had instructed the Minister or State Secretary for Culture to examine the possibility of a return.
+On 23 June, the Hungarian parliament passed an amendment to the National Media Act, which dissolved MTVA and established a new broadcaster, Hungarian Radio and Television (MRTV).
+The amendment was enacted on 27 June.